-Maximise the use of available funding and programmes for training and skills development
+OBJECTIVE 1.6 Maximise the use of available funding and programmes for training and skills development

-Sectoral education and training authority (SETA) and EPWP funding used to train apprentices and create other external training opportunities.
+Programme 1.6(a) Sectoral education and training authority (SETA) and EPWP funding used to train apprentices and create other external training opportunities.
 Training of apprentices for vacant posts in the administration and the City

 The City will roll out an apprenticeship programme to the Water and Sanitation, Electricity, Stormwater, Solid Waste Management, and Roads departments.
-These apprentices will meet the demand side of the labour market, using the training the City provides either to become skilled technicians employed by government, or to move into the private sector as young people with new qualifications.34
+These apprentices will meet the demand side of the labour market, using the training the City provides either to become skilled technicians employed by government, or to move into the private sector as young people with new gualifications.34